neacsum/utf8/doxygen/mainpage.md

   u8strm << filetext << endl;
   u8strm.close ();
 ````
+Translation from UTF-16 to UTF-8 applies only to file names.
+C++ streams are agnostic
+about their content.

-Calling Windows API functions can be handled like this:
+Calling Windows API functions can be handled using the generic widening and
+narrowing functions like this example:
 ````
   string filename = u8"ελληνικό";
   HANDLE f = CreateFile (utf8::widen (filename).c_str (), GENERIC_READ, 0,